-It is useful to remember that not knowing what to do typically happens when you’re in a new situation or don’t know enough to make a decision.
+It can be useful to remember that not knowing what to do typically happens when you’re in a new situation or don’t know enough to make a decision.
 Is it possible that you will always know what to do?
-Maybe, but the only way that can be guaranteed is if you are are perfect, and there have been no reported perfect human beings on Earth so far.
+Maybe, but the only way that can be guaranteed is if you are perfect.

 Not knowing what to do is often an opportunity to learn something new or to experiment.
 Several widely used inventions, like the airplane, automobile, and light, resulted from several rounds of experimentation.
-These great inventors had a goal in mind but didn’t know exactly what to do.
+These great inventors had a goal in mind but used time and experimentation to achieve it.
 If you read up on the stories and lives of highly praised chefs, you’ll also see that a big part of some of their journeys is experimentation.

 Some environments aren’t the right fit